mmichlin66/mimcss-site/guide/defining-rules.md

 In the top-level class, we defined a custom CSS variable that defines font color and in the @media rule, we referred to it using the `this.$parent.defaultColor` notation.
 Since we defined `MyStyles` class as a generic parameter for the `StyleDefinition` class, the TypeScript compiler knows the type of the `$parent` property and will help us with the autocomplete feature.
 Note that since we only use the `$parent` property, we don't need to define the second generic type.

-## Style Definition Properties
+## Style definition properties
 Style definition classes are regular TypeScript classes and thus can have any types of properties and methods.
 Since the main purpose of a style definition class is to define CSS style and at-rules, the majority of properties will be initialized using methods like `$tag`, `$class`, `$id`, `$style`, etc. Note that property initializations are actually part of object construction, which run even before the body of the constructor (if given) does.

 Properties can refer to other properties defined in the same class using the `this.` notation.
 The only requirement is that if property A references property B, property A must be defined *after* property B.

 Depending on the method used to initialize a property, it has a type that may allow some actions on the property value after the style definition has been activated (and thus there is an instance of the style definition class).
 For example, all style rules have a method `setProp`, which allows setting a value of a style property at run-time.
 You can also create methods in the style definition class that manipulate property values.
 This can be useful, for example, if you want to change values of multiple properties at once.

-## Style Definition Instances
+## Style definition instances
 In all of the examples above, we never instantiated the style definition classes directly; instead, the instances were created by Mimcss upon activation of style definition classes.
-In fact it is possible to created style definition instances directly using the `new` operator and then activate or reference these instances using the `activate()` and `$use()` functions respectively.
+In fact it is possible to created style definition instances directly using the `new` operator and then activate or reference these instances using the `activate()` function and `$use()` method respectively.
 In this case, the names for CSS entities will be generated uniquely for each instance.
 This is the basis for creating *styled components* and this will be discussed in more details in the [Styled Components](styled-components) unit.